hirokazutei/Coding-Challenges/__README.md

 ### A. Self Implimentation
   File Name: "Coding Challenges/Data Structures/Hash Table.py"
-#### Comments:
+### Comments:
- - I was not sure if I was making a correct form of linked list.
-In C/C++, I am very used to using a pointer, however, I have not had the experience of using that in Python.
-I will investigate later to see if I did it right or wrong.
+##### • Pointers
+So since I am used to C/C++, I was not sure how pointers (do they even exist??) on Python.
+Turns out, when you assign an object to a variable, that variable automatically becomes a pointer that points to that object.
+Thus, a linked list node in python can simply have a variable set to reference the next node.
+##### • Load Factor
- - I understand that a Load Factor can be calculated from "The Total Numbers of Items Stored" divided by "Size of the Array", and some structures automatically increase the size once load factor reaches a certain value.
+I understand that a Load Factor can be calculated from "The Total Numbers of Items Stored" divided by "Size of the Array", and some structures automatically increase the size once load factor reaches a certain value.
 I am not quite sure how that is implemented without ruining the hash values.
 I will investigate further.

+## Linked List
+#### What is it?
+  Linked list is a series of nodes where each node stores data as well as a pointer to the next node.
+When you search through a linked list, you iterate through each node, resulting in O(N).
+The usefulness of linked list comes from the fact that deleting a node, inserting a node or switching nodes around does not take additional memory for you are simply reassigning pointers.
+#### Singly Linked List
+  A Singly Linked List begins with a starting node that contains both the data and also a pointer that points to the next node.
+#### Doubly Linked List
+  A Doubly Linked List is mostly the same as a singly linked list except each node also points to the node previous of itself.

+### A. Self Implimentation
+  File Name: "Coding Challenges/Data Structures/Linked List.py"
+### Comments:

  ## Sorting Algorithms